DelphineSabatier/data-science-jobs-canada-2024/README.md

 - [x] Explore the dataset and identify main findings.
 - [x] Map all opportunities on a map
 - [ ] Shed light on new patterns using external data (such as population density)
-- [ ] Identify the most common job title
+- [x] Identify job categories
-- [ ] Utilize transformers from Hugging face to 1/ detect languages in description column and 2/ translate to english.
+- [x] Utilize transformers to detect languages in description column and confirm everything is in English
 - [ ] Identify the most common skills in description column